Home » Best CFD Trading Brokers in May 2026

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75.5% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-Spreads are very competitive, starting from 1.0 pips for Standard account holders.
-Meanwhile, Razor Accounts can trade numerous instruments with spreads starting from 0.0 pips.
-To make the trading experience widely accessible and smooth for every type of trader, Pepperstone supports several platforms, including MT4, MT5, and cTrader.
+Spreads start from 1.0 pips for Standard account holders.
+Razor Accounts offer spreads from 0.0 pips with a $3.50 commission per standard lot each way.
+Pepperstone supports several platforms, including MT4, MT5, TradingView, and cTrader.

-The maximum leverage retail traders can enjoy differs depending on their jurisdiction, with the typical maximum ratio in Europe and Australia being 1:30 for retail trading accounts.
-That said, Pepperstone allows traders to apply for professional trading accounts and increase the maximum leverage ratio of up to 1:500.
+The maximum leverage retail traders can access differs by jurisdiction, with the typical maximum ratio in Europe and Australia being 1:30 for retail trading accounts.
+Pepperstone also allows traders to apply for professional trading accounts, which can increase the maximum leverage ratio up to 1:500.

 Min Deposit